How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 sudo apt install firefox -y

-Step 7: Verifying the Installation Of Firefox Beta on Ubuntu
+Verifying the Installation Of Firefox Beta

 firefox --version

-This command will output the version of Firefox currently installed on your system, helping you verify successful installation of Firefox Beta.
+This command will output the version of Firefox currently installed on your system, helping you verify the successful installation of Firefox Beta.

 As explained, the beta replaces the stable version of the browser.
 Only Firefox Nightly comes in a separate installation browser.

-Manage Firefox Beta on Ubuntu 22.04 or 20.04
+Manage Firefox Beta

 In case you wish to remove the Beta build from Firefox and revert to the stable version, follow these steps:

-Step 1: Remove Firefox Beta From Ubuntu
+Remove Firefox Beta

 Firstly, we need to remove the beta version of Firefox using the following command: